Quantum Walker in Presence of a Moving Detector: Summary

-The behavior of occupation probability ratio $\frac{f_{ns}}{f_{\infty}}$ at sites different from the initial position of the detector shows some definite behavior as is shown in Fig. \ref{r_variation}.
+The behavior of occupation probability ratio $\frac{f_{ns}}{f_{\infty}}$ at sites different from the initial position of the detector, i.e., at $x=x_D+r$ ($r$ may be positive or negative as already discussed in section III C) shows some definite behavior as is shown in Fig. \ref{r_variation}.
 This behavior can be approximated as $A+Br^{\nu}\sin(r^\beta)\exp({-r^2/D})$ and the variation of the parameters with $n$ and $s$ are studied.
+The corresponding correlation ratios are also shown to have certain interesting behavior.

 Our work involves a detector with $p_D=1$ and its replacement is realized in form of a movement as discussed.
-This work can be extended by studying response of the system when $p_D$ is some definite function of time and thereby comparing it to the experimental data available, if any.
+This work can be extended by studying the response of the system when $p_D$ is some definite function of time and thereby comparing it to the experimental data available, if any.

 AM acknowledges financial support from CSIR (Grant no. 08/0463(12870)/2021-EMR-I).
-AM and SG acknowledge the computational facility of Vidyasagar College.
+AM and SG acknowledges the computational facility of Vidyasagar College.